cdennig/cdennig/README.md

 ### 👋 Hi there!

-My name is Christian Dennig and I work as a Cloud Solution Architect at Microsoft in Germany.
+My name is Christian Dennig and I work as a Software Engineer @ Microsoft.

-My focus is Azure and the so called "Cloud Native" space.
-So all the cool stuff around app dev, container technologies, Kubernetes etc. And well, what nobody told me before: I'm aging faster than I would like to 😉

-📣 **Motto:** "I've done everything wrong first, so that you don't have to".

 You can reach me via: